malele4th/TensorFlow_Serving/README.md

-# tf_serving
+# TensorFlow Serving
-mnist example and myself example
+This a simple mnist example of using TensorFlow Serving.

-## 1 training and save model
+## 1 training and saving model

-$ python train.py --model_version=2 models/
+$ python train.py --model_version=3 models/

 ## 2 start service